 Parents can register online to access PEP results

-KINGSTON, Jamaica — Parents and guardians will be able register on an online portal to access students' Primary Exit Profile (PEP) results.
+PARENTS and guardians will be able to register on an online portal to access students' Primary Exit Profile (PEP) results.

-The student placement and scores will be available on Friday, June 26 at 4:00 pm.

-Acting Chief Education Officer in the Ministry of Education, Youth and Information, Dr Kasan Troupe, made the disclosure today.

 The special parent portal, called the DEAMS Performance Information System (DPIS) can be accessed via the link www.parent.dpisonline.com.